World Heritage Site

 This website is a fully independent source of information about World Heritage Sites (WHS) and does not intend to make a profit.
 We value open discussion at the Forum, the exchange of personal travel experiences via reviews of WHS visits and enhancing our knowledge, regardless of a contributor's origins or how many WHS he or she has visited.

-The website was developed by me, Els Slots.
-I have extensive independent travel experience in over 100 official UN countries.
-My goal in life is to visit all WHS.
+Not many people have a clear goal in life.
+I do: mine is to visit all WHS.
 To achieve this goal I get away about once every month, with trips varying in difficulty and length between a (long) weekend in Europe and a 5.5 month trip around the world covering 47 WHS.

 This website is a private initiative, and has no connection whatsoever with UNESCO or the World Heritage Committee.